Showmax/SHMTableView/README.md

 See example in `Example/SHMTableView/Controllers/EditingController`

+### Using with UITextField inside rows and resizing table with respect to shown keyboard

+See example in `Example/SHMTableView/Controllers/TextFieldKeyboardController`.

 ### Using in view controller

 You can map `SHMTableView` instance to `UITableView` in outlet variable `didSet` handler.
 Alternatively you can use `SHMTableViewController`, which does exactly that.